hazennetworksolutions/titannetwork/l2-edge-node-english.md

 screen -r -d titan
 ```

-### You have multiple screen commands, and you can't remember their names.
+### You have multiple screen commands, and you can't remember their names
 ```
 screen -ls (show all of them with their names, including id)
 ```